 Paradoxically, this truth about Jesus’ crucifixion has been hidden from Christians – by the doctrine of Substitutionary Atonement!
 I went 30+ years as a Christian before I was really ready to read Girard!
 I should say that some of Girard’s context is too liberal/progressive for my way of thinking.
 In particular, I think, his belief in evolution causes him to over-socialize the Gospel.
 Nevertheless, his central discoveries around scapegoating are absolutely riveting, God honouring, and transformative for both an individual’s faith in God and, I believe, for God’s Kingdom to come!

-Here’s a good place to begin reading more about this: “Saved from Sacrifice” by S. Mark Heim.
+Here’s a good place to begin reading more about how Girard’s discovery applies to the Cross of Christ: “Saved from Sacrifice” by S. Mark Heim.